Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Category Daytime Visit Nighttime Visit

-Visibility Clear views of Tokyo landmarks and Mount Fuji (on clear days) Surreal city lights stretching in every direction
+Visibility Clear views of Tokyo landmarks and Mount Fuji on clear days City lights stretching in every direction

-Landmark Identification Easy to recognize specific buildings and areas Difficult to identify landmarks in the dark
+Landmark Identification Easier to recognize specific buildings and areas Harder to identify landmarks in the dark

-Atmosphere Bright, panoramic views; best for first-time visitors Romantic, dreamy cityscape; magical atmosphere
+Atmosphere Bright panoramic views; best for first-time visitors Glowing city lights and a dramatic nighttime atmosphere

-Crowds Can be busy in the afternoon, but manageable Sunset hours can be very crowded
+Crowds Can be busy in the afternoon, but manageable Sunset and night time slots can be very crowded

 Tokyo Skytree Tembo Galleria - Floor 450 - Day View